dowjones/respawn/README.rst

 Introduction
 ************
 Infrastructure templates and utilities for building AWS CloudFormation stacks.
 Respawn uses `cfn-pyplates <https://github.com/seandst/cfn-pyplates/tree/master/cfn_pyplates>`_ to generate CloudFormation templates.
-A pyplate is a class-based python representation of a JSON CloudFormation template and resources, with the goal of generating CloudFormation templates based on input python templates (pyplates!) that reflect the CloudFormation template hierarchy.
+Respawn digests a custom, easy to read/write YAML representation of a JSON CloudFormation template and resources, with the goal of generating CloudFormation templates based on python templates (pyplates!) that reflect the CloudFormation template hierarchy.

 Respawn is a Python package that provides interfaces to Amazon Web Services - Cloudformation.
-It allows for easier and more user friendly and concise yaml keywords to create resources/parameters/userdata in CloudFormation stacks.
-This is used in Dow Jones pipeline and with success and has been modified to be as generic and serve all.
+It allows for easier and more user friendly and concise YAML keywords to create resources/parameters/userdata in CloudFormation stacks.
+This is used in Dow Jones professional information business pipeline and with success and has been modified to be as generic and serve all.
 Currently the library supports Python 2.7.

 ************
 Authors